microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ## Examine the code files

-In the newly-created function subfolder you see three files: `__init__.py` contains the function's code, `function.json` describes the function to Azure Functions, and `sample.dat` is a sample data file.
+In the newly created function subfolder, you see three files: `__init__.py` contains the function's code, `function.json` describes the function to Azure Functions, and `sample.dat` is a sample data file.
 You can delete `sample.dat` if you way, as it exists only to show that you can add other files to the subfolder.

 Let's look at `function.json` first, then the code in `__init__.py`.